Glloret/BoardGameTeller/README.md

 ##What?
 BoardGameTeller pretends to be a Bank teller you may use while you play Board Games.
-I'm intending to run it on a browser window, preferably on a talblet or phone.
+I'm intending to run it on a browser window, preferably on a tablet or phone.

 ##Why?